-Nootropics are nutritional supplements which enhance cognitive ability and aid overall mental health.
+Nootropics are nutritional supplements that enhance cognitive ability and aid overall mental health.
 People from all health backgrounds take nootropics to help boost their mood as well as reduce their anxiety or stress.
 Some of the most common issues that nootropics help with include depression, irritability, brain fog, lack of energy, nervousness, and problems with learning and memory.

 If you’re searching for something that will allow you to live a happier, healthier life then nootropics might be the best option for you.
 Check out the following nootropics which are best for improving mood and anxiety.

-Top 3 Nootropics for Mood and Anxiety
+Comparison of the 5 Best Nootropics for Mood and Anxiety

 Price: $65 for 60 capsules Serving Size and Directions: Take 2 capsules per serving; Do not take more than 4 capsules within 24 hours.
 Mind Lab Pro® is a 100% natural, vegan and stimulant-free nootropic is best known for its ability to create a better mindset and mood within those who use it.
 Unlike other products, it doesn’t contain stimulants, such as adrafinil or those within the racetam family, making it the ideal product for those who are stimulant-sensitive or those who prefer a more relaxed state when trying to focus.
 It is considered to be a “universal nootropic” since it contains 11 major ingredients that support a full spectrum of cognitive functions.
 Major Ingredients: 250 mg Citicoline (Cognizin), 175 mg N-Acetyl-L-Tyrosine, 100 mg L-Theanine (Suntheanine), 100 mg Phosphatidylserine (Sharp PS Green), 150 mg Bacopa Monnieri (45% bacosides), 75 mg Maritime Pine Bark Extract, 500 mg Lion’s Mane Mushroom, 50 mg Rhodiola rosea (3% rosavins & 1% salidroside), 2.5 mg Vitamin B6, 100 mcg Vitamin B9, 7.5 mcg Vitamin B12.